“Inheritance or passing of a genetic trait or disease gene from one generation to another is referred to as genetic inheritance.”

 Developmental delay, cognitively impaired and learning disabilities are common symptoms of fragile X syndrome.

-Additionally, individuals may suffer from wide ranges of mental disorders like delayed speech development, delayed language and lower intelligence.
+Additionally, individuals may suffer from a wide range of mental disorders like delayed speech development, delayed language and lower intelligence.

-Fragile X is also a triple repeat expansion disorder in which abnormal CGG repeats results in the mutant phenotype.
+Fragile X is also a triple repeat expansion disorder in which abnormal CGG repeats result in the mutant phenotype.
 The normal range of CGG repeats in the FMR1 gene is 5-40 repeats.

 The range of CGG repeats in humans are: